davidbajnai/TARDIS/README.md

 Copyright (C) 2023 <a href="https://davidbajnai.eu">David Bajnai</a>, <a href="https://www.uni-goettingen.de/en/78572.html">Andreas Pack</a>

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License version 3](LICENSE), or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but without any warranty.

+Follow the citation format provided in [CITATION](CITATION.cff) when referencing this software.

 <hr>
 <picture>